mellaadaktary/2420-Assignment1/README.md

 # 2420-Assignment1

-by the end of this guide users should be able to:
+by the end of this guide users will be able to:

-Create SSH keys on your local machine
+Create SSH keys on your local machine.

 Create a Droplet running Arch Linux using the `doctl` command-line tool.

-use `doctl` and cloud-init to set up an Arch Linux droplet
+use `doctl` and cloud-init to set up an Arch Linux droplet.

 # Create SSH keys on your local Machine: